miracum/dqa-dqastats/README.md

 # DQAstats (!!! currently under development !!!)

 This is the repository of the R package 'DQAstats'.
-It provides the functionality to perfrom data quality assessment (DQA) of electronic health record data (EHR).
+It provides core functionalities to perfrom data quality assessment (DQA) of electronic health record data (EHR).

 Corrently implemented features are: